 By default, heatmap reports show clicks on the elements that are visible on the page.
 Often, the pages where you are tracking a heatmap are located under navigation menus and thus the report does not display the clicks.
 For example, let us say that the “Shoes” page under the “Products” menu receives the maximum traffic.
 However, when you view the heatmap report for the Products page, you don’t see as many clicks because most clicks are captured for the Shoe sub-page.

-VWO tracks visitors who land on every page of your website that has VWO SmartCode added.
-And becomes eligible for sampling.
-Visitors to your website become eligible for getting sampled for research as soon as they visit one of the pages defined in the Included URLs list.
-Only visitor that meets the criteria becomes part of the visitor sample and VWO tracks their data for heat maps and other visitor research.
-TO understand how sampling works, click here.
+VWO tracks visitors who land on every page of your website that has VWO SmartCode added and becomes eligible for sampling.
+Visitors to your website become eligible for getting sampled for Insights as soon as they visit one of the pages defined in the Included URLs list.
+The only visitor that meets the criteria becomes part of the visitor sample and VWO tracks their data for heat maps and other visitor research.
+To understand how sampling works, click here.

 Only First Three Clicks are Captured by default